 Upon a presumed successful mission and optional bonus demonstrations, Teams shall, within 1 month, forward to the organizers a claim to the corresponding Prize(s) and all the necessary and sufficient evidence to validate such claim.
 The claim consists of 1) the sealed tag and 2) mission evidence.
 Competitors should review this mission requirement carefully.
 Failing to forward the claim within 1 month carries the risk of losing precedence against other competitors.
+For cases in which Competitors were carrying out a mission with the intent of fulfilling mission requirements only partially (see Sections 6 through 8 of this document), it is strongly recommended that Competitors adapt the communication of their mission’s outcomes and documentation of their own data accordingly.

 The sealed tag, turned off at the end of the mission, shall be forwarded to the Organizers by express courier.
 The tag and its return to the tag provider is an integral part of the validation process.

 All mission-related (including scientific) data sets (see details below) shall be forwarded to the Organizers as part of the main mission and optional bonus demonstration validation by the committee.
-Additional information (photographs, plots, etc.) to support the claim is welcome and very strongly encouraged.
+Additional information (photographs, plots, etc.) to support the claim is welcome and strongly encouraged.
 Scientific data sets shall be properly geo- (longitude, latitude), depth-, and time (UTC/GMT) -referenced.

 The claim shall be made available for download by the Team Leader to the Organizers as a single ZIP file (for example via a Team’s own ftp server or third-party services such as www.wetransfer.com or Dropbox) and shall include: